-Of the 216 subscribing labs, 190 submitted sufficient results to allow complete evaluation of performance, 7 submitted insufficient results and 19 laboratories submitted no results.
+Of the 235 labs, 223 submitted sufficient results to allow complete evaluation of performance, 7 submitted insufficient results and 5 laboratories submitted no results.
+This is an improvement on 2009 when 8 submitted insufficient results and 22 submitted no results

-For most of the individual amino acids results were submitted by more than 170 labs.
-For one amino acid (5-aminolevulinic acid) only 83 laboratories submitted results (see below).
+For 21 of the individual amino acids results were submitted by more than 211 labs (90%).
+Of the others, results were submitted by over 80% of labs for three and over 70% for three other amino acids.
+For saccharopine only 113 laboratories (48%) and for arginino-succinate only 142 (60%) of labs submitted results.
 With modern amino acid analysers employing ion-exchange chromatography a separation and quantitation of all the amino acids present in the distributed samples is possible.
 Even with those amino acids present at concentrations close to the limit of detection in the basal sample these should be easily measurable in those samples with additions.
+As in 2009 results suggested that some laboratories experienced difficulties in the separation of cystine and saccharopine.
+The separation obtained using the Biochrom ion exchange system is shown in the figure below.
+See chromatogram below.